 Information Must Be Kept Within EU

 The provisions of businesses and GDPR are contained in the following legislation such as territorial law, which stipulates that personal information should not be disseminated outside EU states.
-This law is aimed at ensuring that every personal information is kept within EU.
+This law is aimed at ensuring that every personal information is kept within the EU.

 Another stipulation is that businesses should ascertain if they will require a DPO, and if needed, a DPO should be appointed.

 The right to consent seems to be one of the top points of the legislation and requires that businesses inform individuals before they extract, process, utilize or disseminate information.

 Contained is a Data breach notification that demands that any breach of personal information rights should be communicated immediately.